jboss-switchyard/quickstarts/demos/policy-security-saml/Readme.md

     mvn exec:java -Dexec.args="confidentiality clientAuthentication"

-, you will be hitting the https (SSL) URL and providing an Authorization header for basic authentication, and see this in your log:
+, you will be hitting the https (SSL) URL and providing authentication information, and see this in your log:

     INFO  [org.switchyard.quickstarts.demo.policy.security.saml.WorkServiceBean] (http--127.0.0.1-8443-1) :: WorkService :: Received work command => CMD-1345738943385